Corcept Therapeutics Initiates CATALYST Clinical Trial

-/EIN News/ -- MENLO PARK, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- Corcept Therapeutics Incorporated (NASDAQ: CORT), a commercial-stage company engaged in the discovery and development of medications to treat severe endocrine, oncologic, metabolic and neurological disorders by modulating the effects of the hormone cortisol, today announced that it has initiated CATALYST, a 1,000-patient, Phase 4 trial examining the prevalence of hypercortisolism in patients with difficult to control type 2 diabetes.
+MENLO PARK, Calif., March 28, 2023 (GLOBE NEWSWIRE) -- Corcept Therapeutics Incorporated CORT, a commercial-stage company engaged in the discovery and development of medications to treat severe endocrine, oncologic, metabolic and neurological disorders by modulating the effects of the hormone cortisol, today announced that it has initiated CATALYST, a 1,000-patient, Phase 4 trial examining the prevalence of hypercortisolism in patients with difficult to control type 2 diabetes.
 Those patients with hypercortisolism will be offered entry into a randomized, double-blind, placebo-controlled study of Korlym®.

 "We are excited that our CATALYST trial is now open," said Bill Guyer, PharmD, Corcept's Chief Development Officer.
 "Many smaller studies conducted over the last fifteen years have found that the prevalence of hypercortisolism in patients with type 2 diabetes is substantially higher than in the general population.
 The most prominent diabetologists in the United States helped us design and are participating in CATALYST, which will be the largest study of its kind ever to be conducted.
 Data from CATALYST will enable physicians to better identify and care for these patients.
 We expect to complete enrollment by the end of this year."